farhan5248/sheepdogblog/_posts/2025-08-04-how-we-made-minecraft-using-continuous-delivery.md

 When I joined the QA team, the COBOL testers used to run test automation for new features only at the end of the manual testing cycle.
 Their automation would submit all the claims and then extract all the response from a database table.
 When I suggested running each test and its assertions, folks hesistated thinking it would take them longer and slow them down.
-The reality is that it did, it was twice as slow tbh.
+The reality is that it did, it was twice as slow tbh; instead of 5, it would take 10 minutes etc.
 The trade-off was that it could be run more frequently with the possibility of one test being executed at a time.

 # 30:30 How to change the development culture